daniel8lopes/omnia3/docs/pages/omnia3/Deployment/omnia3_deploymenttutorial.md

 You will be asked for a platform administrator email.
 Insert a valid email address and a message will be sent with the instructions for the first login.

 The site's configurations **must** contain a valid SMTP configuration, so that emails are sent.

+When you receive the email, and perform a first login successfully, the platform is ready to use!